The number of medical billing errors that come up each year in the United States is no less than alarming.

 While duplicate medical billing errors occur due to several reasons, one of the common issues is internal issues.

-These issues include when you or staff member has submitted a claim more than once.
+These issues include when you or a staff member has submitted a claim more than once.

 Your patient receives the same service from a different healthcare provider, but on the same date.
 You or someone from your team resubmits the claim that is not paid in 6 days to avoid timely filing denial issues.